as per May 2022

 Voluntary withdrawal shall be possible at any time.
 It is to be notified to the Executive Board at the address of the ESMRMB office in writing at least 1 month prior to the end of the calendar year, preceding the year in which the withdrawal shall become effective.
 If the notification occurs late, the withdrawal shall become effective at the next withdrawal date, which is the end of the calendar year following the notification of withdrawal.

-Cancellation of membership may be decided by the Executive Board if the member is, despite two written reminders, more than two months in arrears with the payment of his/her membership dues.
-The annual membership fee shall be paid until the end of the current year.
+Cancellation of membership may be decided by the Executive Board if the member is, despite two written reminders, more than six months in arrears with the payment of his/her membership dues.
+The annual membership fee is due until the end of the current year.
 Cancellation shall not affect the member’s obligation to pay the unsettled dues of the current year.

 Exclusion from the Society may be decreed by the Executive Board on grounds of a serious violation of membership obligations or of dishonourable conduct.
 Appeal to the Business Meeting against exclusion shall be possible.
 The membership rights shall be suspended until a decision is taken by the Business Meeting.